 Verband kommunaler Unternehmen e.V.

-The Verband kommunaler Unternehmen e.V.
-(VKU) is the German Association of Local Utilities of municipally determined infrastructure undertakings and economic enterprises.
+Verband kommunaler Unternehmen e.V.
+(VKU) is the German Association of Local Public Utilities of municipally determined infrastructure undertakings and economic enterprises.
 These are companies that provide services of general interest in Germany within the framework of local self-government.
 Working in the context of an economic system driven by competition, they serve the interests of citizens by maintaining a service structure that counteracts the forces of market concentration and forms an integral part of Germany's social market economy.

-The VKU is the association for local public utilities, which do not primarily pursue private commercial objectives but are guided by public welfare obligations.
+VKU is the association for local public utilities, which do not primarily pursue private commercial objectives but are guided by public welfare obligations.
 In our democratic system, they operate under local self-administration to serve "citizen value", i.e. to meet the needs of the local community.
 The type of capital they form and secure is a community-oriented asset."
-(Resolution of the VKU Executive Committee of 26 February 2008).
+(Resolution of VKU`s Executive Committee of 26 February 2008).

-We bring together the interests of the local utilities and influence the processes of policy-making and law-making.
-We formulate ideas on the future of the local utility sector and offer our members a broad range of support services.
+We bring together the interests of the local public utilities and influence the processes of policy-making and law-making.
+We formulate ideas on the future of the local public utility sector and offer our members a broad range of support services.